Auditions

 * Shoes - character shoes or other shoes as necessary for your character.
 Color TBD by costumer and directors.

-ALICE MURPHY – Plays both 16-17 and 36-37.
+ALICE MURPHY – (This part may potentially be cast separately by age) Plays both 16-17 and 36-37.
 Alice at age 36-37 is an editor of a southern literary magazine; intelligent, attractive, professional – but with an air of melancholy.
 Young Alice at age 16-17 is rebellious, high-spirited, adventurous – looking to break out of small-town life and experience the world.
 She must be very strong singer and comfortable in folk and bluegrass styles.

 BILLY CANE – A young soldier returning home from WWII; an aspiring young writer; fresh, open, optimistic, charming, and a little naïve.

-DADDY CANE – Billy’s father.
+DADDY CANE – (This character may potentially be double cast) Billy’s father.
 A widower.
 Spry, good looking.
 Kind hearted, if a bit lonely.

 MARGO CRAWFORD – A small-town bookstore owner; a childhood friend of Billy’s who now harbors romantic feelings towards him; a natural beauty with a keen intellect.